Mono Plus

 Mono Plus is an online streaming and former satellite television channel in Thailand owned by Mono Next, a media and technology giant in Thailand.

 History

 Mono Plus provides a wide range of content in its Movie Plus, Music Plus and Series Plus strands which are transmitted seven days per week via cable, terrestrial, satellite and IPTV networks.

-The sister TV channel of Mono Group, Mono Plus transmits a wide range of alternative content composed of both Thai and foreign movies and series, variety shows and live sports such as basketball, sepak takraw (kick volleyball) and online game competitions.
+The sister TV channel of Mono Next, Mono Plus transmits a wide range of alternative content composed of both Thai and foreign movies and series, variety shows and live sports such as basketball, sepak takraw (kick volleyball) and online game competitions.